SuvojitHazra/SuvojitHazra.github.io/README.md

 Neurotransmitter release is tightly regulated at the pre-synaptic compartment, yet the role of endogenous biomolecules like **vitamins and hormones** in this process remains poorly understood.
 One key question is whether endogenous biomolecules, such as vitamins and hormones, can act at the pre-synaptic compartment of the central nervous system, and whether Synaptotagmin-1 could serve as a viable therapeutic target for neurotransmitter modulation.
 This theoretical study addresses this by integrating molecular docking and molecular dynamics simulations to evaluate binding at hotspot regions of the Synaptotagmin-1 C2AB domain.
 This study is currently **under review**.

-### Paradigm-2: Comparative Regulatory Genomics Across Species<br><br>
+### Paradigm-2: Comparative Regulatory Genomics and Evolution of Gene Regulatory Programs<br><br>

 A central question in evolutionary biology is how gene regulatory programs diverge across species to generate phenotypic diversity.
 Using Phylogenetic Dynamic Regulatory Module Networks (PDRMN), which integrates cross-species multi-omics data (RNA-seq, ATAC-seq, ChIP-seq) with phylogenetic relationships, gene regulatory programs were inferred at the module level for five mammalian species.
 This analysis ([ISCB2024](https://youtu.be/sNHxvUtBWGc?si=ajokA9orU_5Zgv-o); [ISMB/ECCB2025](https://youtu.be/-piwxUQddo8?si=sMcfDWm5AhS4ggvu)) revealed conserved and lineage-specific transcriptional regulators, evolutionary divergence in enhancer–promoter interactions, and long-term shifts in cardiovascular regulatory networks over ~100 million years.

-### Paradigm-3: Modeling Dynamic Gene Regulatory Networks from single-cell Multi-Omics<br><br>
+### Paradigm-3: Single-Cell Multi-Omics Modeling of Dynamic Gene Regulatory Networks in Development and Disease<br><br>

 Using single-cell RNA-seq and ATAC-seq data to understand how gene regulatory networks change during dynamic processes during development and disease.
+I was a contributing author to a [recent review](https://arxiv.org/abs/2602.18854) that synthesizes current approaches for modeling dynamic gene regulatory networks using single-cell multi-omics data.

 <br>